-- Background: Present the scientific rationale behind the proposed research project. - Hypothesis/Objective(s): State the hypothesis to be tested and/or objective(s) to be reached. - Specific Aims: State the specific aims of the study.
+- Background: Present the scientific rationale behind the proposed research project. - Hypothesis/Objective(s): State the hypothesis to be tested and/or objective(s) to be reached.
+Provide evidence or rationale that supports the objective/hypothesis. - Specific Aims: State the specific aims of the study. - Study Design: Describe the study design, including appropriate controls.
+If tumors or derived cell lines will be studied, the name and definition of the materials should be included (e.g., name of the cell or pathological classification of the tissue). - Impact: Briefly describe how the proposed research project will have an impact on NF research and/or patient care.

-- Study Design: Describe the study design, including appropriate controls. - Innovation: Briefly describe how the proposed research project is innovative in the field of NF. - Impact: Briefly describe how the proposed research project will have short-term and/or long-term impact on NF research and/or patient care - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
+Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
 The lay abstract is used by all reviewers, and addresses issues of particular interest to the affected community.
 Abstracts of all funded research projects will be posted publicly.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.
 Do not duplicate the technical abstract.